brainsatplay/wasl/README.md

     }
 }
 ```

+On activation, exports of files linked through "src" keys (throughout the entire WASL file) are flattened to their object.

 ## Contributing
  > **Note:** Use Node v16.15.0 or higher (which support import assertions for JSON files) to run the tests